 1. Define Your Education Blogging Goals

-The first step to starting a education blog is to define your goals.
-Why do you want to start a Education blog?
+The first step to starting an education blog is to define your goals.
+Why do you want to start an education blog?

 - Are you looking to share your passion for education with the world?

 - Do you want to build a community of like-minded people?

 - Or are you looking to make money from your education blog?

 Your answer to this question will determine the direction of your education blog.